Carlos Mac Allister: Post-playing career

 In 1998 the Mac Allister brothers, Carlos and Patricio, established their own sports club for youngsters, the MacAllister Sports Club.
 They acquired a four-hectare piece of land situated 5 km outside Santa Rosa, in La Pampa province, where they built their own club to train and promote young football players for their subsequent careers in professional football.

 He was elected to the National Chamber of Deputies as part of the Republican Proposal party in 2013, representing his native province of La Pampa.
 From 2015 to 2018, he served as Secretary of Sports in the government of President Mauricio Macri.

 Personal life

 Mac Allister is of Irish and Italian descent.
 Mac Allister has ancestors from the Irish town of Donabate.
-He talked in 2004 about having no deep relations to his roots, but "would love to know Ireland", places he "would someday go".
+He talked in 2004 about having no deep relations to his roots, but "would love to know Ireland", a place where he "would someday go".
 His brother is Patricio Mac Allister.
-He has three sons who are professional footballers: Alexis, Francis and Kevin.
+He has three sons who are professional footballers: Francis, Kevin and Alexis, the latter of whom is a 2022 FIFA World Cup winner.